Program Details

 IGEL takes you beyond the conference room to experience how environmental policies and decisions make a demonstrable impact on our natural resources, our communities, our organizations, and our people in every part of Georgia.
 As you ride with a farmer through fertile fields, sail through coastal waters, or tour expanding road networks, you’ll gain new understanding of crucial issues and talk with fellow stakeholders about how they’ve handled environmental challenges.

-Five Multi-Day Sessions Over Nine Months
+Four Multi-Day Sessions Over Nine Months

-IGEL’s core program includes five multi-day sessions that take place in different parts of the state.
+IGEL’s core program includes four multi-day sessions that take place in different parts of the state.
 Each session is designed to educate participants on different environmental challenges and opportunities, with a combination of classroom discussion and hands-on, experiential learning.

 1